When used properly, credit cards can be tools as you save up for a major purchase.

 Major purchases can be especially helpful as you create a financial plan.
 According to a recent survey from Capital One, 81% of parents are saving for a major purchase.
 From homes to cars to vacations, there is a good chance that you are preparing for some large purchase in the next year or two.
 Strategizing about the next major purchase to come your way makes sense, and you can integrate credit cards with your efforts.

-So, as I look forward to what?s coming next — and what will come after that — I find myself making new plans.
-Possibilities for new purchases include a new car, a vacation or even a new washer and dryer set.
-And my credit cards are essential to those plans.
+So, as I look forward to what's coming next — and what will come after that — I find myself making new plans.
+I recently bought a new car, and I save up for vacations using my travel fund.
+But that doesn't mean credit cards aren't a part of my overall monthly spending and saving plan.

 - Make regular purchases with rewards credit cards: Use rewards credit cards to make regular, everyday purchases.
 You buy gas and groceries every week.
 You pay your utility bills once a month.
 Put all of these regular, budgeted purchases on credit cards so you rack up rewards that much faster.